 Within 24 hours, 19-year-old Pvt.
 David Lewis of Ashley Falls, Mass., was dead, killed by an influenza not seen since the plague of 1918-19, which took 500,000 American lives and 20 million worldwide.

 Two weeks after the recruit’s death, health officials disclosed to America that something called “swine flu” had killed Lewis and hospitalized four of his fellow soldiers at the Army base in Burlington County.

 The 1976 incident was not the last.
-There was another outbreak in 1988, 1998 and 2007 before major outbreak in 2009.
-Had mankind played ignorant when there has been several “warnings” before?
+There was another outbreak in 1988, 1998 and 2007 before a major outbreak in 2009.
+Had mankind played ignorant when there have been several “warnings” before?

-Back in Malaysia, H1N1 outbreak sounds new but is it?
+Back in Malaysia, the H1N1 outbreak sounds new but is it?
 We had our share of battling virus outbreaks before – starting from the “common” Denggi fever to the Nipah virus.
-In some cases, we have become veterans than others.
-By now, standard preventative measures by right, should have been part and parcel our daily life.
+In some cases, we have become more veterans than others.
+By now, standard preventative measures by right should have been part and parcel of our daily life.

 So, I did not whether to feel amused when I read this in the papers:-